C Programming

 To declare a function in C, you must write its return type (more on that below), its name, and then any parameters it accepts in parentheses:

-In the declaration above, we assert that the return type for the main() function is an int and that we expect no parameters to be passed into it ().
+In the declaration above, we declare the return type for main() as an int.
+We also expect no parameters to be passed into it, so the parentheses are empty ().

 printf()

-This function, which comes from stdio.h as we learned earlier, allows us to write values to the terminal screen from our program.
+This function, which comes from stdio.h as we learned earlier, is called by main() and allows us to write values to the terminal screen from our program.
 In this example

 printf("Hello, World!\n");